Pretty-Good-Freedom-Tech/grapevine-notation-and-terminology/README.md

 A list of parameters

-- rigor:
+- rigor: a number
-- attenutation factor: a number between 0 and 1
+- attenuation factor: a number between 0 and 1
 - default average: should be zero but in theory doesn't have to be
 - default confidence